Joshfairhead/Obsidian/Trancendental/Evergreen Seeds/The Power to Believe.md

 - This is significant because if you control the medium you control the message.
 The new political parties are big tech and those who shape the network topology decide how messages propagate.
 - This is truely sorcrery; so what does Open sourcery look like?
 An acknowlegement that all words, symbols, glyphs and meme are hypnosis? [[Open Magick]]
 - Why would that matter?
 Because memes denote territories.
-	- You most apparently see parallels in propaganda used to indoctrinate the masses, aka noetic territorialisation.
+	- You most apparently see parallels in propaganda used to indoctrinate the masses, aka noetic territorialisation, to uphold the idea of national boraders.
 	- Intention thus matters.
 As does the algorythm.
+	- What is the significance of the message?
+Is the funny spectacle
 	- The generality or the specifity of the meme matters as the scope denotes boundaries of the territory; or the in/out group border.
 - Society of the spectical
 -